-If you’ve been following me on instagram since the beginning, you’ll know it has been an incredible six years of travels and adventures, all documented here on my blog one destination at a time.
+If you’ve been following me on instagram since the beginning, you’ll know it has been an incredible six years of travels and adventures.
+All of which has been documented here on my blog one destination at a time.
 How quickly time flies!
-Over the course of these six years I have visited 70 something countries (I lost count long ago) across six continents, made friends from all corners of the globe and have all but mastered the art of living out of a suitcase.
+Over the course of this time I have visited 70 something countries (I lost count long ago).
+And with all those adventures, I have some of my best travel tips to share with you.

 While travel blogging is a desirable career to many (and believe me, I know how blessed I am) it can also be extremely challenging and tiresome living on the road full time.
 Sleeping in a different bed every night is tiring just to say out loud – much less trying to maintain a balanced diet and healthy workout regime whilst living out of a suitcase!